ismail-yilmaz/Bobcat/README.md

 Bobcat is a cross-platform terminal emulator built on the [U++](https://www.ultimatepp.org/index.html) rapid application development framework and [TerminalCtrl](https://github.com/ismail-yilmaz/Terminal), a powerful vt widget.
 It leverages these technologies to provide a versatile and user-friendly command-line interface.

-*Disclaimer: Bobcat is a work in progress.
-Although it *should be* pretty stable by now, use it with caution.*

 ## Table of Contents

  1. [Features](#Features)